mnavarrocarter/mnavarro.dev/content/posts/namespaced-taxonomy-sindrome.md

 	~ Namespaces are for preventing name collisions, not for creating taxonomies.

 That really blew my mind.
 I felt guilty.
 I have absolutely misused namespaces basically since I started in OOP.
 I've done the `use MuffinMail\MuffinHash\MuffinHash` thing.
-What he is describing is what I've decided to call **Namespaced Taxonomy Sindrome**.
+What he is describing is what I've decided to call **Namespaced Taxonomy Syndrome**.
 Every single PHP project does this thing.
 It's everywhere.

 Take this almost randomly picked example from the `Illuminate` namespace in Laravel: